MOST POPULAR EASTER DEALS

 What's going on in Universal at Easter?

 Mardi Gras is a big deal at Universal Studios and Islands of Adventure.
-Events run from mid-February to mid-April so if you are in Orlando at Easter you will catch the last couple of weekends.
+Events typically run from mid-February to mid-April (2014 dates not yet announced at time of writing) so if you are in Orlando at Easter you may catch the last couple of weekends.
 Universal does a fantastic job of creating the New Orleans atmosphere.

 Celebrations are centred in the Universal Studios French Quarter Courtyard.
 Here expect food, drinks and musicians straight from New Orleans.
 Some of New Orleans' biggest bands fly in for Mardi Gras and the sounds are authentic.
 So is the cuisine and you can try gumbo, jambalaya and red beans and rice among other dishes.
 A big feature is the Mardi Gras Parade which is at around 8pm depending on time of year.
 The special Mardi Gras floats are the real article, Universal have them made by the same craftsmen who build the floats in New Orleans.
 Doubloons and bead necklaces are dished out generously.
 An excellent show.